vectordotdev/vector/docs/DEPRECATION.md

 major version when Vector hits 1.0).

-This means that deprecations will be eligible for removal in the next minor release after they are announced; however, we will typically aim to support deprecations for a longer time period depending on their maintenance burden.
+This means that deprecations will be eligible for removal in the next minor release after they are announced; however, we will typically aim to support deprecations for a longer time period depending on their development maintenance burden.
 For example, a deprecation announced in `v0.16.0` would be eligible to be removed in `v0.17.0` but may be removed later in `v0.20.0`.

 Exceptions can be made for deprecations related to security issues or critical bugs.
 These may result in removals being introduced in a release without being announced in a prior release.